Column: Another socially distanced Newby Awards for 2021 - NewsBreak

 WORST CANDIDATE

-Caitlyn Jenner threw her hat into the political ring and discovered it’s a lot more daunting than throwing a discus or a javelin.
-The 1976 Olympic decathlon champion finished 13th in California’s gubernatorial recall election, receiving just 1% of the vote.
+threw her hat into the political ring and discovered it’s a lot more daunting than throwing a discus or a javelin.
+The finished 13th in California’s gubernatorial recall election, receiving just 1% of the vote.

 PROFILE IN COURAGE

-Carl Nassib set a powerful precedent when he became the first prominent male athlete playing a major U.S. team sport — the NFL, no less — to reveal he is gay.
-In a year when the Las Vegas Raiders have dealt with all sorts of distractions, from coach Jon Gruden being forced out over offensive emails to a horrific car crash that led to Henry Ruggs III being cut, Nassib simply played football with hardly any fanfare.
+set a powerful precedent when he became the first prominent male athlete playing a major U.S. team sport — the NFL, no less — to reveal he is gay.
+In a year when the Las Vegas Raiders have dealt with all sorts of distractions, from coach being forced out over offensive emails to a horrific car crash that led to being cut, Nassib simply played football with hardly any fanfare.
 He has surely made it much easier for the next athlete to come out.
 And the next.
 And the next.

-Dishonorable Mention: Aaron Rodgers, the Green Bay Packers’ star quarterback, led everyone to believe he was vaccinated — until the truth came out when he was stricken with COVID-19.
-Now, he’s trying to portray himself as some sort of outside-the-box intellectual who just wants to lead a thoughtful debate on other ways to deal with a virus that has killed more than 800,000 Americans.
+Dishonorable Mention: Aaron Rodgers, the Green Bay Packers’ star quarterback, led everyone to believe he was vaccinated — when he was stricken with COVID-19.
+Now, he’s trying to portray himself as some sort of outside-the-box intellectual who just wants to on other ways to deal with a virus that has killed more than 800,000 Americans.
 Sorry, we’ll go with the scientists on that one, not a QB who isn’t nearly as smart as he thinks he is.

 THE NEWBY GRAMMY